vifreefly/rbcat/README.md

 end
 ```

-And then everywhere in the ruby code just:
+And then anywhere in the ruby code just:

 ```ruby
 puts Rbcat.colorize("String to colorize")